-Keeping communication open with your child’s teacher will help immensely when it comes to staying up-to-date on homework and what will be expected of him.
-Check to see if his school offers communication via an app like ClassDojo, which allows teachers and parents to stay in touch with one another regarding behavior, homework, and things like field trips and class parties.
-If your child is having trouble relating to the concepts taught in class, ask his teacher about sending home some practice work.
+Keeping communication open with your child’s teacher will help immensely when it comes to staying up-to-date on homework.
+It will also let you learn what is expected of them.
+You should check to see if his school uses a communication program like ClassDojo, Progressbook, etc. These programs allow teachers and parents to stay in touch with one another regarding behavior, homework, and class activities.

-Every child needs a good workspace to do their homework in.
-Sitting at the kitchen table is fine, but it can offer a lot of distractions, especially if you have other children.
-Look for a desk that will allow him to get his work done in peace; if you don’t have a lot of space, consider a corner desk – they don’t take up a lot of room, yet still provide a specific study area to help your child get the work done.
+Every child needs a good homework space to do their work.
+Sitting at the kitchen table is fine, but it can offer a lot of distractions.
+If possible kids should have a desk that will allow them to focus.
+If you don’t have a lot of space, consider a corner desk – they don’t take up a lot of room in the room.

 Many kids work best when they are having fun at the same time.
-Allow your child to get away from pencil and paper for a few minutes and get out into nature, where he can learn while he’s having a good time.
-Click here for some great tips on how to help your child have a blast outdoors while he’s learning something new about nature.
+Allow your child to get away from pencil and paper for a few minutes and get moving.
+Click here to discover some of the benefits movement breaks can have on focus.

-While it may be tempting to step in and help your child as much as possible when they struggle with homework, you may actually be hindering their progress if you help too much, especially once they’re past the age of 6 or so.
-Kids need to do the work on their own if they’re going to learn and retain the concepts, so take a step back and let him figure it out on his own.
+It is tempting to step in and help your child as much as possible when they struggle with homework.
+As a result, you may actually be hindering their progress.
+Kids need to do the work on their own if they’re going to learn and retain the concepts.
+So at times, take a step back and let them figure it out on their own.

-Helping your child with homework can be overwhelming for both of you if you don’t have a good plan in place, so talk to his teacher about the best ways you can help.
-Creating a positive learning environment will go a long way toward helping him focus, which means not only minimizing distractions but also cheering him on and encouraging him as much as possible.
-With some good preparations, you and your child can make his school year a success.
+Helping your child with homework can be overwhelming for both of you but it is easier if you have a good plan in place.
+Creating a positive learning environment will go a long way toward helping them focus.
+This means minimizing distractions and encouraging them as much as possible.
+With good preparation, you and your child can make this school year a success.

 This article is written by guest blogger Emily Graham from www.mightymoms.net